 Automated home systems can mean a simple adjustment to your home’s lighting or the implementation of a whole-house automated system.
-Understanding how it all works can be challenging, but Nicholas Mark, the owner of DC Home Systems, with offices in Portsmouth New Hampshire, Pembroke Massachusetts and Portland Maine, is an expert in both automated home systems and explaining how to use them.
+Understanding how it all works can be challenging, but Nicholas Mark, the owner of DC Home Systems, serving New Hampshire, Massachusetts and Maine, is an expert in both automated home systems and explaining how to use them.
 “Technology should enhance your life,” he says.

 Want a smarter home?
-Below, Mark offers a few ideas.
+Nick has a few ideas.

-Being able to easily create the mood you want in any room — whether it’s task lighting when preparing meals or a softer glow when enjoying after-dinner conversation — goes a long way toward making your home a relaxing and comfortable place to be.
+Being able to easily create the mood you want in any room, whether it’s task lighting when preparing meals or a softer glow when enjoying after dinner conversation, lighting is such a key element in making your home a relaxing and comfortable place to be.

-The owners of this “playhouse,” designed for fun and relaxation at a family’s lakeside compound in Meredith, asked for lighting that could be easily changed depending on the activities.
-Mark’s team installed a keypad system with basic controls for high, medium and low lights.
+Clients want lighting that can be easily changed depending on the activities.
+Nick’s team installed a keypad system with basic controls for high, medium and low lights.
 Rather than a one-size-fits-all version, “the homeowners define what they mean by those light levels and we tweak them,” he says.
 Now the clients have the lighting they need for spirited game nights or quiet evenings by the fire.

-Motorized shades are a great choice, especially if you have a large number of windows to cover.
+Motorized window treatments are a great choice, especially if you have a large number of windows to cover.
 Customizing them with the right type of fabric will give you the exact balance of light and privacy you want.

-If your goal is to have music in every room, the solution is having enough speakers strategically placed.
-“It’s always better to have more average speakers than to have one or two high-quality speakers,” Mark says.
+If your goal is to have music in every room, the solution is whole house audio with speakers strategically placed.
+“It’s always better to have more average speakers than to have one or two high-quality speakers,” Nick says.